theNewDynamic/gohugo-theme-ananke/README.md

    $ hugo mod init github.com/<your_user>/<your_project>
    ```

-2. Add the theme in your `config.toml`:
+2. Add the theme's repo to your `config.toml`:

    ```toml
    theme = ["github.com/theNewDynamic/gohugo-theme-ananke"]